 Obligations of state and local governments.
 Bonds must be rated “A” or higher by one or more nationally recognized bond credit rating agencies.

-Combined limits for instruments authorized by 7. a. and b.: Maximum Term 5 years
+Combined limits for instruments authorized by 7. a. and b.:

 Maximum Percent Per Issuer 10% of portfolio Maximum Aggregate position 20% of portfolio